 2. Don’t divide by product, unite with audience/segment focus

 Within a large organization, independent business units that are each responsible for a product may also be responsible for defining their intended audience/segment.
 Once they decide how to reach the intended audience, marketing usually steps in to execute the strategy.
-This was exactly the case for National Instruments a few short years ago.
+This was exactly the case for NI a few short years ago.
 However, inspired by the SiriusDecisions Campaign Framework, they radically shifted their perspective to focus on defining their core audience first, and then allowing that strategy to trickle down through individual business units.

 As Helena emphasized in her Master Class, when you start to plan a strategy from a product perspective, you don’t understand or incorporate the needs of real people.
 Often, individual customer needs span across multiple products, so not building your plan around customers first means you may be simultaneously targeting the same people through campaigns for different product lines.
 That’s why developing a solid marketing plan isn’t based on how you see the world, but how your customer is thinking.